In recent times technology has been incorporated into several industries because of the need to find more efficient ways to do things.

-Perhaps you are in the real estate industry or you are interested in real estate and you have heard the word “proptech” being used quite often but have no idea what it means, well this article will we go through everything you need to know about proptech.
+Perhaps you are in the real estate industry or you are interested in real estate and you have heard the word “proptech” being used quite often but have no idea what it means, well in this article we will go through everything you need to know about proptech.

 What Is Proptech?